7 squat variations to try

 Front squat

-The benefit of the front squat is it teaches you to keep your torso upright otherwise you will drop the bar forward.
+One of the benefits of the front squat is it teaches you to keep your torso upright.
+You have no choice, not doing so will make you drop the bar.
 It’s also a safe squat to fail in.
-You don’t want to get pinned at the bottom in a regular squat but if you can’t get up in the front squat you simply drop the bar.
+You don’t want to get pinned at the bottom in a regular squat but if you can’t get up in the front squat you let go of the bar.

-When performing the front squat with a clean grip you should always aim to keep the elbows high.
+When doing the front squat with a clean grip you should always try to keep your elbows high.
 By far the most common mistake in non-weightlifters (and beginning weightlifters for that matter) is that they let the elbows come down and round the upper back.
 That puts all the strain in all the wrong places.
-You want to always keep your elbows high and to begin with you probably need to cue it every set until it becomes automatic.
+You want to always keep your elbows high.
+At first you probably need to cue this every set until it becomes automatic.
 Coming out of the hole you want to focus on driving your chest upwards, this will help keeping an upright torso.

-Is your mobility lacking?
-You can read all you want about if it’s your lats, wrists or something else.
-Since I can’t see what your issue is I will give you a few exercises to deal with it.
-The first is to assume the clean rack position but not actually lifting the bar from the stand.
-Instead have someone hold the bar down on the rack and come up with their shoulders under your elbows, pushing them up.
+MOBILITY: Is your mobility lacking?
+Try these two things.
+Have the bar in the stand and get under it like you're going to unrack it but don't.
+Have someone hold the bar down on the rack and come up with their shoulders under your elbows, pushing them up.
 It will not be comfortable but it will help.
-The next step is to do front squats with straps like you would use straps in deadlifts or any other exercises.
-Do not do this in your top sets, only for warmup.
+The second thing to try is doing front squats with straps like you would use straps in deadlifts or any other exercises.
+Do not do this in your top sets, only for warmup!

 The box squat is a tremendous exercise to further strengthen your hips.
 Note that when I’m talking about the box squat I’m not talking about the following two exercises:

 - The one where you squat down, touch a box and stand up.
-I’d refer to that as “squat to box” and rarely if ever prescribe it.
+I refer to that as “squat to box” and rarely if ever prescribe it.

 - The one where you ram your ass down to the box and bounce up.
-I’d refer to that as the “stupid as hell squat”.
+I refer to that as the “stupid as hell squat”.

 A lot has been said about the box squat due in large to the way Westside Barbell use it.
 Some claim it only works for geared powerlifters, some are under the impression that you must sit far back and have an ultra-wide stance.
 Neither is true.
 The box squat has been around for a long time, way before Westside Barbell and powerlifting gear so rest assured that it will make you stronger.

-“Low box squat” is what I write in my programs when the box is to be below parallel.
-In this case I will almost always suggest using the athletes regular squat stance.
+“Low box squat” is what I write in my plans when the box is to be below parallel.
+In this case I will almost always suggest using the athlete use their regular squat stance.
+I like to low box squats these after using a higher box.
+I got this idea from the OG Westside club in Culver City.
+(Not Louie's club.)

 No no no squat

 Unless you’re a competitive powerlifter this exercise might very well be what you simply refer to as a squat.
 The no no no squat name comes from an IronMind video of the Bulgarian weightlifter Ivan Chakarov.
-I will embed the video so you can see what it is.
+Search for "Ironmind no no no squat" on the video platform and you'll find it.

-This is among the most common variations I use for powerlifters, especially if they’re weak in it.
-It will have a tremendous effect if you’re weak in the bottom as the knee sleeves let you bounce of them.
+This is among the most common variations I use for powerlifters, especially if they’re weak without their belt and sleeves.
+It will have a tremendous effect if you’re having trouble getting out of the hole.
 I will add that I don’t care if they use spotters or not, the point is getting rid of the gear.

 Belt squat

-In my programs the belt squat is typically done as an accessory after the main squats but you could put it anywhere you want in the program.
-With this exercise you need speciality equipment, either a belt squat machine or a belt you can attach weight to.
-A regular chinning belt works ok but the ones I have tried have been very uncomfortable when loading with significant weight.
+In my plans the belt squat is typically done as an accessory after the main squats.
+You need some special equipment, either a belt squat machine or a belt you can attach weight to.
+A regular chinning belt works OK but the ones I have tried have been very uncomfortable when loading with significant weight.
 The belt and loading pin from IronMind is by far the best solution I’ve tried but it will cost you a few bucks.
-When using a belt and not a machine you will have to stand on two blocks in order to let the weight drop down between them to achieve full range of motion.
+When using a belt you will have to stand on two blocks so the weight can drop down between them to achieve full range of motion.

-In this exercise I prefer high reps, between 10-20.
+For belt squats, machine or not, I prefer high reps, around 10-20 for 2-4 sets.
 It also lends itself to highish frequency, you can easily do it three times per week and watch your legs grow from week to week.
-A final note, if you have back problems I strongly suggest you give it a go.
+A final note, if you have back problems I strongly suggest you give it a go over regular squats.
+Actually, I think you should give belt squats ago regardless.
+It's much easier to recover from than heavy squats and I find them useful for just about everyone.

 Pin squat